frontendpatterns/frontendpatterns.dev/src/content/patterns/observer.md

 ## Solution

-Apply the Observer pattern by allowing multiple components to subscribe and react to state changes automatically, and reinforce it with concise examples or tests.
+Allow multiple components to subscribe and react to state changes automatically.
 For example, separate a cart totals reducer from modal visibility state so analytics remains deterministic.